Manage Your Own Money

 9. Is price above or below its 9-day moving average?

 Stocks, bonds, ETF’s, and mutual funds at the top of your Watch List in a Bull Market will be the same stocks, bonds, ETF’s, and mutual funds that will magically reappear at the top of your Watch List after a market correction.
-It is important to know what is at the top of our XX moving average before any correction because those names will climb back to the top as markets return to equilibrium.
+It is important to know what is at the top of our moving averages before any correction because those names will climb back to the top as markets return to equilibrium.
 Sectors rotate but the best names will return to their former glory.

 I would like to welcome all the new Manage Your Own Money investors to my blog.
-If you have read Manage Your Own Money and would not object to taking a short test, I would be more than happy to send a bonus page outlining the 3 steps I go through before Entering and later Exiting a trade.
+If you have read Manage Your Own Money and would not object to taking a short quiz, I would be more than happy to send a bonus page outlining the 3 steps I go through before Entering and later Exiting a trade.
 Many of my trading rules are discussed along with the differences between using the Daily Predictor vs. the Weekly Predictor.
 Scroll down just past Authors Note and click on Post Your Best Ideas About Money Here then select General Questions and Comments to find the questionnaire.
 Click on Reply to answer the questions to verify you have read the book and I will send you my personal Steps to the Trade.
 Please check your email and/or junk email for my Steps to the Trade.

 When my schedule permits, I will accept speaking engagements from financial organizations at their company conferences, investor associations, and local investment clubs.
 Most will require an honorarium and travel expenses.